 The default PHY parameters are based on aAirPropagationTime having a value of 0 μs, and aSlotTime and other MAC timings are based on the PHY timing parameters, as specified in 9.3.2.3 (IFS) and 9.3.7 (DCF timing relations), and in particular on aAirPropagationTime.
 WhenIf dot11OperatingClassesRequired is true, it is possible to manage the MAC timings of STAs that can receive Beacon frames, DMG Beacon frames, or Probe Response frames that contain the Country element (8.4.2.9 (Country element)), to increase fairness in contending for the medium.
 Radio waves propagate at 300 m/μs in free space, and, for example, 3 μs would be the ceiling for BSS maximum one-way distance of ~450 m (~900 m round trip).
 The Coverage Class field of the Country element indicates thea new value of aAirPropagationTime (see Table 8-76 (Coverage Class field parameters)), and the MAC can use the new value to calculate aSlotTime (as specified in the relevant PHY clause) and other timings. <paragraph break>

-When If dot11OperatingClassesRequired is true and a Country elements containing a value for the cCoverage cClass field hasve been received in Beacon frames, DMG Beacon frames, or Probe Response frames from the AP of the BSS with which a STA is associated or the DO of the IBSS of which a STA is a member or from another mesh STA in the same MBSS, an associated STA, or a dependent STA, or member of an IBSS, or member of an MBSS shall use MAC timings that corresponds to the new value of aAirPropagationTime indicated (as specified in the relevant PHY clause).
+When If dot11OperatingClassesRequired is true and a Country elements containing a value for the cCoverage cClass field hasve been received in Beacon frames, DMG Beacon frames, or Probe Response frames from the AP of the BSS with which a STA is associated or from the DO of the IBSS of which a STA is a member or from another mesh STA in the same MBSS, an associated STA, or a dependent STA, or member of an IBSS, or member of an MBSS shall use MAC timings that corresponds to the new value of aAirPropagationTime indicated (as specified in the relevant PHY clause).

 NOTE 1—Some PHYs do not specify a dependency of aSlotTime on aAirPropagationTime.